How did Slazenger became the largest distributor of sports equipment in the world?

 A factory had been established in France by 1935.

-The Slazenger factory at Woolwich was the largest tennis ball producer in the world by 1936.
+The Slazenger factory at Woolwich was the largest producer of tennis balls in the world by 1936.
 Slazenger was the leading tennis racket manufacturer in the world by 1937.

 Slazenger established a factory at Hurstpierpoint, West Sussex in 1939.

 Albert Slazenger died in 1940.
 His estate was valued at £444,263, and the bulk of it went to his son, Ralph Chivas Gully Slazenger (1914 – 2006).
-Archdale Palmer succeeded him as company chairman.
+He was succeeded as company chairman by Archdale Palmer.

 A former war factory at Barnsley was also acquired in 1945, to establish a manufacturing centre for tennis balls.